MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/join-a-teams-call.md

 ## Use Join a Teams call

-You can use the Join a Teams call feature when you’re in an active, ongoing conversation by doing the following steps:
+You can use the Join a Teams call feature when you’re in an active, ongoing conversation by doing the  steps:

 1. On the productivity pane, select the **Join a Teams call** icon.
 The option to **Start a Teams meeting** is displayed with the customer’s name.